-What are the symptoms of arthritis?
+What Are the Symptoms of Arthritis?

-A fitness program for managing arthritis pain with exercise could include low-impact physical activity such as walking, biking, and balance exercises.
-This can improve mood, function, and quality of life for seniors with arthritis.
+- A fitness program that incorporates low-impact physical activity such as walking, biking and balance exercises.
+This type of exercise can improve mood, function and quality of life for seniors with arthritis.

 Preserving joint health is a key step in managing arthritis pain and can begin with losing weight.
 In addition to improving a senior’s your overall health, weight loss helps lessen arthritis pain by reducing the stress placed on the joints and protects against future injury.
 Research shows that losing as little as 10 pounds relieves 40 pounds of pressure from the knees and cuts osteoarthritis risk in half.

-- Follow a Mediterranean or “anti-inflammatory diet” filled with vitamin-packed foods, including fish, nuts, legumes, fruits, leafy greens, and vegetables can aid in weight control, heart health, and contribute to bone strength.
+- Follow a Mediterranean or “anti-inflammatory diet” filled with vitamin-packed foods, including fish, nuts, legumes, fruits, leafy greens and vegetables.
+This eating plan can aid in weight control, heart health and contribute to bone strength.